 The Dishonored Lady (May 16, 1947)

-Released on May 16, 1947: A wealthy career girl is addicted to men, and after finally finding the man of her dreams, is accused of murdering one of her past lovers.
+Released on May 16, 1947: (running time 1 hour and 24 minutes) A wealthy career girl is addicted to men, and after finally finding the man of her dreams, is accused of murdering one of her past lovers.

 Produced by Jack Chertok